godotengine/godot-website/collections/_article/godot-oculus-quest-support.md

 ![Quest_project.PNG](/storage/app/uploads/public/5df/edb/a5e/5dfedba5ec1cc099848980.png)

 Make sure to chose the **GLES2** renderer.
-Due to optimisations in the Quest's GPU this backend is far better suited for the Quest.
+Due to optimizations in the Quest's GPU this backend is far better suited for the Quest.

 Copy the addons folder from the Oculus Mobile asset into your Godot project.
 Your project tree should looks something like this: